pg2455/linguo/Topic_Tracker/README.md

 ***TOPIC TRACKER***
+<b><Note:</b> The links here will not work.

 **What is it?**

 Topic Tracker is aimed at keeping track of what is being read or talked about most in the lab.
 It accepts url links in the form of JSON with "Content-Type: application/json".
 Typical JSON file will look like this:

 {"url":"http://www.zephoria.org/thoughts/archives/2014/07/09/alice-goffman-on-the-run.html"}